Interview with Brad Wilcox

 But then Professor Wilcox gets to that third model.
 He calls it neo-traditional.
 These are those men who are more likely to stay married to the mothers of their children.
 They’re going to be far more likely to be married in the first place.
 He says the vast majority of them will be married and they will assume a role of fatherhood which is actually rather traditional.
 Over against the challenges of the modern age they are not driven away from that kind of patriarchy but rather deeper into it.
 Understanding the challenges that are perhaps greater than experienced by their fathers or grandfathers they lean into this.
 Now where are those men to be found?
 Well speaking as a sociologist Professor Wilcox gets right to it when he answers that question in a very profound way by suggesting that we do know where those fathers are going to be found.

 In his book Professor Wilcox says this, “finally we can expect that a large minority of fathers, the vast majority of them married, will pursue a neo-traditional model of fatherhood that combines a moderate providership ethic with a strong commitment to family life motivated by a desire to both transmit their faith to the next generation and protect their children from a society they see as degraded and degrading these soft patriarchs will combine involvement and affection with strict discipline and vigilant oversight.
 They will also have a strong commitment to marriage and will be unusually attentive to the emotional and familial ideals and aspirations of their wives.
 However they will do less household labor than men committed to the new fatherhood partly because they wish to signal their commitment to gender differences.
-Neo traditional couples will also have the lowest levels of divorce both because of their moral traditionalism and because of their emotional investment in their wives and children.”
+Neo-traditional couples will also have the lowest levels of divorce both because of their moral traditionalism and because of their emotional investment in their wives and children.”

 Where are these fathers going to be found?
 He answers that in the next sentence, “these soft patriarchs will be found at conservative Protestant churches, traditional Catholic parishes, Mormon temples, and orthodox Jewish synagogues.
 They will abide by an absolutist vision of the family that they believe to be divinely ordained and that attempts to articulate the universal moral principles that govern family life, and all times, and places.

-Now one of the things Professor Wilcox makes clear is that there is no accident that there is only…here between religious belief and the way men live out their obligations and fathers and as husbands.
+Now one of the things Professor Wilcox makes clear is that there is no accident – there’s a linkage here between religious belief and the way men live out their obligations and fathers and as husbands.
 Now we shouldn’t be surprised by that.
 And one of the things we should consider when we look at this research is that here we see an affirmation of what we already know, and we should know, and we have to know.
 And that is that marriage really does make a difference because we as Christians come to this not with the basic sociological interest but with very deep theological interest-a spiritual interest and understanding that indeed how we are described here is exactly right.
 We really do believe that the family is not a sociological accident or experiment.
 We don’t believe that it is merely something that is the process of human sociological evolution.
 We believe that the family is divinely ordained.

 Now there is some fascinating aspects of Professor Wilcox’s research that didn’t come up in our conversation.
 Here’s one of my favorites.
 He documents the fact that even though main-line Protestants those with a bent toward theological liberalism are far more accomodationists when it comes to the challenges of modernity.
 When it comes to the people in the pews, well as he makes a very clear statement, the people in the pews of main-line Protestant churches at least the men, tend to have very traditional understandings of manhood even though their churches and denominations might be saying a very different thing singing a very different tune.